Innovation Markets Analysis:

 - Nature of competition between innovations

-- Confidence that the reduction in innovation will lead to
+- Confidence that the reduction in innovation will lead to an output effect

 - Is the effect outweighed by innovation efficiencies?